futuregrid/cloud-metrics/doc/source/metrics.rst

 is a simple example that analyzes the runtime metric for a machine india on which openstack is installed and prints a chart::

- fg-metric> set nodename india
+ set nodename india
- fg-metric> set platform openstack fg-metric> set metric runtime fg-metric> analyze fg-metric> chart
+ set platform openstack
+ set metric runtime
+ analyze
+ chart

 The  "set" Command
 -------------------------------------------------------------------------------